EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-02-16-monthlyMeeting.md

 #### Regular Presentation

-**Bone Microstructure: Implications for Paleontological Soft Tissue Reconstruction.**
+**Bone Cells to Big Dinos: Using Liquid Crystal Polarimetry as a New Tool to Learn about Fossil Vertebrates.**

-Speaker: Amber Whitebone, PhD Candidate on Evolutionary Biology at University of New England - Enthesis
+Speaker: Amber Whitebone, PhD Candidate on Evolutionary Biology at University of New England

 **Unveiling Ancient Life Through Combined Quantitative and Traditional Paleontological Approaches.**